-- 1 to 2 dried chillies
+- 1 to 2 dried chilies

-Directions: Put water on to boil in a large pot and sort your clams.
+Put water on to boil in a large pot and sort your clams.
 Slice parsley stems finely and set aside.
 Roughly chop the parsley leaves.
 Peel and chop the garlic, quarter the tomatoes.
 Put a large pan with a lid on high heat and let it warm.

 Drain the pasta, which should be perfectly al dente, and add to the pan with the clams and toss in the parsley leaves.
-Add another drizzle of olive oil and toss for a minute or 2, letting the pasta meld with the sauce and letting the sauce thicken a touch.
+Add another drizzle of olive oil and toss for a minute or two, letting the pasta meld with the sauce and letting the sauce thicken a touch.
 Best served with hunks of crusty bread.

-5. Spaghetti with Bread Crumbs
+5. Spaghetti with bread crumbs

 Pasta doesn’t need a bunch of butter and cheese to be delicious and decadent.
 It’s the perfect dish for creating an impressive supper when there’s nothing in the pantry.
-It also only takes 15 minutes and really, truly isn’t much harder than opening a jar of tomato sauce and heating it up.
+It also only takes 15 minutes and isn’t much harder than opening a jar of tomato sauce and heating it up.
 Seriously, get on this.
-Leite’s Culinaria suggests making your own bread crumbs from stale bread whizzed in a food processor or with your fingers, but you can definitely use panko here instead.
+Leite’s Culinaria suggests making your own bread crumbs from stale bread whizzed in a food processor or with your fingers, but you can use panko here instead.
 The cheese is optional for a vegan pasta.
 This recipe serves one, so scale up as necessary.